 Are your cows grass-fed?

 Yes, they eat grass, but that is not their sole diet.
-They are fed a dairy ration mixed specifically for them by Knights Feed twice a day and have 24/7 access to hay and 8 acres of pasture and wetlands.
-If you’d like to know about the feed ingredients, send us a message and we can provide you with a feed label.
-Yes, their feed does include corn and soybean by-products.
-They are currently also given a small amount of O&A (Orchard and Alfalfa) hay once a day as well.
+They are fed a dairy ration mixed specifically for them by Knights Feed twice a day and have 24/7 access to 80 acres of pasture.
+We do not spray any chemicals on our pastures.
+Their feed does include corn by-products.
 You can read more about grass fed milk here.

 Is your milk from Jersey cows?